JessKung/Adress_to_Longitude_Latitude/README.md

-#The Way to Creat Longitude and Latitude in Excel
+# Ways to Creat Longitude and Latitude in Excel

 ■Without API
 ・Google Sheet+geocode by awesome table